usnistgov/pf-recommended-practices/pf-recommended-practices/bp-guide-gh/ch3-data-generation-and-curation.md

 frequency to reconstruct the evolution of the field variables.

-In recent years there have been efforts to embed phase field models into integrated computataional materials engineering (ICME) based materials design workflows {cite}`TOURRET2022100810`.
+In recent years there have been efforts to embed phase field models into integrated computational materials engineering (ICME) based materials design workflows {cite}`TOURRET2022100810`.
 However, to leverage relevant phase field resources for these workflows a systematic approach is required for archiving and accessing